Sheet masks. The breakthrough genre that made #masking a verb comes with its own set of challenges.

 What comes after a sheet mask?

-Remember that a sheet mask is serum based.
+Remember that a face sheet mask is serum based.
 So, follow it up with a moisturiser to seal in the treatment and multi-charge the benefits.
 I repeat: even using a hydrating sheet mask is NOT a substitute for a moisturiser.

 But… remember that sheet masks can’t replace traditional masks

-While sheet masks are the current super-heroes of skincare, there’s one thing that they can’t do well: deep cleansing or purifying the skin.
+While face sheet masks are the current super-heroes of skincare, there’s one thing that they can’t do well: deep cleansing or purifying the skin.
 That’s because they are loaded with serums that sink into the skin rather than, say a clay-based mask, that draws impurities out of the skin.
 So, a hydrating sheet mask or brightening sheet mask is always a better promise than one that pegs itself on deep cleansing.

 But… they can’t replace your daily serum

-Unless you’re using a sheet mask twice a day, every single day – and not only will that get seriously expensive, you’re at risk of overloading your skin and clogging your pores by doing this – you still need your daily serums.
-So, think of sheet masks as more of a booster rather than a replacement for your daily skincare rituals.
+Unless you’re using a sheet mask twice a day, every single day — and not only will that get seriously expensive, you’re at risk of overloading your skin and clogging your pores by doing this — you still need your daily serums and moisturisers.
+So, think of facial sheet masks as more of a booster rather than a replacement for your daily skincare rituals.